-PBM Services segment Adjusted EBITDA decreased during the year ended December 31, 2013 compared to 2012 compared to the prior year due to the termination of a large but low margin client during the quarter ended March 31, 2013 and decreases in discount cash card volumes.
+PBM Services segment Adjusted EBITDA decreased during the year ended December 31, 2014 compared to 2013 compared to the prior year due to decreases in discount cash card revenue partially offset by an increase in funded business.
+The decline in discount cash card revenue results from the termination of a large contract effective December 31, 2013 and volume declines during 2014.